OMAS-IIIF/oldaplib/docs/knowledge_base.md

 #### Prefixes, Namespaces and QNames

 <a name="namespace"></a>
-Usually, URI's are named in a systematic way.
+Usually, URN's are named in a systematic way.
 Related "things" may share a commen "base"-URI.
 In our example above we find that most predicates start with `http://example.org/predicates#` (*Note the `#` at the end!*).
 These common parts may be defined as ***prefix***, a kind of shortcuts.
 The prefix must be a XML [NCName](https://docs.oracle.com/cd/E19509-01/820-6712/ghqhl/index.html), that is